-Dive into the historic region of Umayyad Caliphate: the mysterious Morocco and grandioze Spain await!
+Dive into the historic region of Umayyad Caliphate: mysterious Morocco and grandiose Spain await!
 Explore the maze of old city quarters, admire magnificent palaces of the countries’ royal families and visit treasured mosques like Great Aljama Mosque of Cordoba and Karaouine Mosque, listed among the UNESCO Heritage Sites.
-From the medieval berber old town of Fez to the buzzling Western Madrid, enjoy a first-hand experience of Spanish and Moroccan lifestyles!
+From the medieval Berber old town of Fez to the buzzing Western Madrid, enjoy a first-hand experience of Spanish and Moroccan lifestyles!
 Join this 9-day tour itinerary to experience the top travel destinations in Spain and Morocco!

 Morocco and Spain itinerary highlights: